jalexmatey/ubuntu-server-infra/README.md

 ### Installation
 1. Clone or download this repository to your local drive.
-2. Run `./bin/bootstrap` inside this directory.
-This should install every other requirement, however you can run these manually on the terminal if you prefer.
+2. Ensure `inventory` is up to date.
-3. Run `ansible-playbook main.yml --ask-become-pass --inventory inventory` inside this directory.
-Enter your macOS account password when prompted for the 'BECOME' password.
+3. Run `ansible-playbook main.yml` inside this directory.

+You can use this playbook to install remotely (preferred).
+However, you can run locally.
+Just ensure that the inventory file is updated and add `--ask-become-pass` to the command in 3.

 <p align="right">(<a href="#top">back to top</a>)</p>